Holidays in Sardinia

 So why is Sardinian cuisine more meat than fish

-In the past Sardinians had severe problems with pirates, who were a nightmare in the Mediterranean almost until the end of the Middle Ages.
-As a result, life near the sea became too dangerous for small villages.
-Gradually, the coastline began to lose population in favour of the interior.
-At that time Sardinia was a territory rich in wooded areas, thus sheep farming and breeding became fundamental activities and they still are today.
+In the past, Sardinians had serious problems with pirates, who were a nightmare in the Mediterranean almost until the end of the Middle Ages.
+Consequently, life near the sea became too dangerous for small villages, which is why, gradually, the coasts began to lose population in favour of inland areas rich in wooded areas where people could hide and therefore considered safer.
+This is why pastoralism and animal farming became and still are fundamental activities in Sardinian culture.

-Gradually Sardinians specialized in cooking meat and cooking fish remained more alive in cities such as Cagliari and Alghero, which had walls and fortresses to protect them.
+Living in these areas, the Sardinians gradually specialised in cooking meat, while fish cooking remained more alive in the cities located near the sea such as Cagliari and Alghero, which built walls and fortresses to protect themselves from pirates.

 Here I present you the top 5 traditional Sardinian meat dishes.

-Bare in mind this list is only the top 5.
-I need to post more articles to be able to fit in more delicious recipes that characterised the Mediterranean diet in Sardinia.
+Keep in mind that this list only mentions five main dishes.
+I will publish more articles to include other delicious recipes that characterise the Mediterranean diet in Sardinia.

-A traditional Italian meal is divided in antipasto, first (Pasta), Second (meat or fish) contorno (mainly vegetables), fruits, desserts and to digest a liquor.
+A traditional Italian meal is divided into antipasto, first (usually a pasta dish), second (meat or fish), contorno (mainly vegetables), fruits, desserts and to digest coffee and liquor (Check the blog article; What Are The Traditional Drinks In Sardinia?
+Here The Most Popular Ones).

-To make it easy in this article I will omit the antipasto and will introduce you 2 pasta dishes, 2 meat dishes (Sa Petza in Sardinian) and 1 dessert (Su druci in Sardinian).
+To make it easy in this article I will omit the antipasto and will introduce you to 2 pasta dishes, 2 meat dishes (Sa Petza in Sardinian), and 1 dessert (Su druci in Sardinian).

 1. Culurgiones